Gassa1999/SpeechRecognitionChatbot/README.md

 # SpeechRecognitionChatbot
-my chatbot uses the Google speech recogniton api and the dialogflow api from google for text to speech i use the
+My chatbot uses the Google speech recogniton api and the dialogflow api from google.<br />
+For text to speech i use the pyttsx3 api from python.